LPN to RN Online Programs in MI: Top Schools, Tuition, and More

 Delta College

-Delta College is a public community college serving Bay, Midland, and Saginaw counties in Michigan.
-Its LPN to RN bridge program can be completed in just 16 months.
+Delta College is a public community college serving Bay, Midland, and Saginaw counties in Michigan offering an LPN to RN Track Program that can be completed in just 16 months.
 Delta is home to a 9,000-square-foot health professions lab, and the program is ACEN accredited and approved by the Michigan Board of Nursing.

 In this 67-credit LPN to RN program, students tackle courses like math for allied health, healthcare ethics, and pharmacology for healthcare professionals.
 Additionally, students complete clinical coursework in topics like pediatric, mental health, and adult care nursing.
 Delta’s RN programs boast an 88% NCLEX-RN pass rate for first-time test takers, and it has a 100% job placement rate.
 This LPN to RN program requires at least one year of full-time LPN work experience.